tomitank/tomitankChess/README.md

   + fix memory overflow after "ucinewgame" command (don't realloc tt table)
   + fix "forfeits on time" in short time control (substract 50ms for lag)
   + revisited and refactored code (would be better rewrite from scratch..)
-  + bit better draw detection
   + fix en-passant hash key update -> only when sq attacked by opponent
   + main eval is not changed (boring for me), still use HCE + small NN
   + 60% faster NPS, so tomitankChess play full of strength with same eval
-  + around 50 elo better than previous version
+  + bit better draw detection
   + Known issues:
   + Fifty-move repetition may incorrectly ignore mate positions
   + Stop and quit commands are ignored in the Node.js environment
+  + Future improvements aka TODOs: better time management
+  + Estimated strength: Senpai 1.0 (around 3000 elo)

 - v5.3
   + add root moves result instead of multiPv for analysis